nfroidure/nfroidure.github.io/contents/pages/en/blog/index.md

 types.+=atom
 types.+=rss
 # locales
-empty=Currently no post on the blog published_on=Pulished on
+empty=Currently no post on the blog. published_on=Pulished on
 -->